(Augmentation, Bladder—Laparoscopic Surgery; Augmentation Cystoplasty—Laparoscopic Surgery; Cystoplasty, Augmentation—Laparoscopic Surgery)

 - Take medications as directed.

 - Clean the incision areas with warm water and gentle soap.
+Monitor the area for signs of infection.

 - If you have a catheter, follow the instructions for taking care of it.
 You may see bloody urine for a few weeks.